List of The 39 Clues characters: Flora Cahill St. James

-Nataliya Ruslanova Radova
+Nataliya Ruslanovna Radova

-Nataliya Ruslanova Radova, more commonly known as NRR, (from Volgograd, Russia) is the daughter of Grand Duchess Anastasia Nikolaevna of Russia and Ruslan Radova, the former branch leader of the Lucians.
+Nataliya Ruslanovna Radova, more commonly known as NRR, (from Volgograd, Russia) is the daughter of Grand Duchess Anastasia Nikolaevna of Russia and Ruslan Radova, the former branch leader of the Lucians.
 She suffers from hemophilia (a continuation of the Royal Haemophilia Line), and owns the ring of Czar Nikolai I of Russia.
 It is revealed in the Black Book of Buried Secrets that she was a Lucian double agent.
 She does not have a card.

 Nikolai Spasky

 Nikolai Spaskaya (lt.
 Nikolai Spasky) (from St. Petersburg, Russia) is the son of Irina and Nikivlona Spasky.
 His father died five months after he was born.
-It is said that his mother never talked about his father much, and even when he asked about him, she replied You'll learn later.
+It is said that his mother never talked about his father much, and even when he asked about him, she replied, "You'll learn later".
 Sadly he never did.
-During age eight, Nikolai had a terrible disease which made his body numb.
+At age eight, Nikolai contracted a terrible disease which made his body numb.
 Irina never left his side, until Isabel Kabra assigned her to a mission in Helsinki.
 While on espionage, Irina had no contacts to the doctor, who had already confirmed Nikolai's death.
 He is a Lucian.
 He does not have a card.